system76/cosmic-sync-server/README.md

 1. Client registers watcher groups for specific directories
 2. When files change, client uploads to server
-3. Server stores files in database with metadata
+3. Server stores files in database with metadata (or S3, depending on config)
 4. Other devices can download changed files
 5. Encryption is supported for secure file storage